 Search and Filter Logs

 The simplest way to find events is to search for text that appears anywhere in the raw log line.
+Search terms attach directly to the from stage.

 Search for a keyword

-lynxdb query 'search "connection refused"'
+lynxdb query 'from main "connection refused"'

-The SEARCH command scans the _raw field of every event.
+A quoted phrase in the from stage scans the _raw field of every event.
 LynxDB uses an FST-based inverted index with bloom filters, so full-text search is fast even over millions of events.

 Search for multiple terms

-Terms separated by spaces are ANDed together:
+Bare words separated by spaces are ANDed together:

 This returns events containing both "timeout" and "redis".